-Conversion of the notes may dilute the ownership interest of our shareholders, and the convertible notes may otherwise adversely affect the price of the ADSs.
+Conversion of the notes will dilute the ownership interest of our shareholders, and the convertible notes may otherwise adversely affect the price of the ADSs.

-The conversion of some or all of the notes may dilute the ownership interests of our shareholders.
-We may settle the conversion of any of the notes in cash, the ADSs or any combination thereof.
-Any sales in the public market of the ADSs issuable upon such conversion could adversely affect prevailing trading prices of our ADSs.
+The conversion of some or all of the notes will dilute the ownership interests of our shareholders.
+We will settle the conversion of the notes in the ADSs.
+Any sales in the public market of the ADSs issued upon such conversion could adversely affect prevailing trading prices of our ADSs.
 In addition, anticipated conversion of the notes into ADSs could depress the price of the ADSs.
-In addition, the existence of the notes may encourage short selling in the ADSs by market participants because the potential dilutive effect of the conversion of the notes could depress the price of the ADSs.
+In addition, the existence of the notes may encourage short selling in the ADSs by market participants.